-We entered into a registration rights agreement in connection with the Series E Private Placement with certain of our existing shareholders and certain investors in the Series E Private Placement pursuant to which we granted them certain demand and piggyback registration rights for the resale of the common shares held by them, as described below.
-The shareholders party to the registration rights agreement hold an aggregate of of our common shares, representing approximately % of the voting power of our common shares outstanding upon completion of this offering (assuming no exercise of the underwriters' over-allotment option).
-The registration rights described below will expire on the earlier to occur of (i) the fifth anniversary of the completion of the offering contemplated by this prospectus and (ii) the date on which there are no remaining registrable securities held by the parties to the registration rights agreement.
-The registration rights agreement provides that we must pay certain registration expenses in connection with any demand, piggyback or shelf registration rights agreement contains customary indemnification and contribution provisions.
+We entered into a registration rights agreement in connection with the Series E Private Placement with certain investors in the Series E Private Placement pursuant to which we granted them certain demand and piggyback registration rights for the resale of the common shares held by them, as described below.
+The shareholders party to the registration rights agreement hold an aggregate of 33,028,758 of our common shares, representing approximately 58.0% of the voting power of our common shares outstanding as of March 1, 2017.
+The registration rights described below will expire on the earlier to occur of (i) the fifth anniversary of the completion of our initial public offering and (ii) the date on which there are no remaining registrable securities held by the parties to the registration rights agreement.
+The registration rights agreement provides that we must pay certain registration expenses in connection with any demand, piggyback or shelf registration.
+The registration rights agreement contains customary indemnification and contribution provisions.